Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

         important for quality?
 This can lead to ambiguous situations.

-    Listening to very short samples can, in turn, make features of the sound audible which a listener could not hear in real-life setting.
+    Listening to very short samples can, in turn, make features of the sound audible, which a listener could not hear in a real-life setting.
--   Usually we prefer to have speech samples in the same language as the listeners.
-With expert listeners this constraint might not be so strict.
+-   Usually, we prefer to have speech samples in the same language as the listeners.
+With expert listeners, this constraint might not be so strict, but this is scientifically uncharted territory.
 -   Speech samples should generally be *phonetically balanced* "nonsense" sentences.
 With phonetically balanced, we refer to sentences where all phonemes appear with the same frequency as they appear on average in that particular language.
-With nonsense sentences, we refer to text content which does not convey any particular, loaded or surprising meaning.
+With nonsense sentences, we refer to text content that does not convey any particular, loaded, or surprising meaning.
 For example, "An apple on the table" is a good sentence in the sense that it is grammatically correct and there is nothing strange with it.
 Examples of bad sentences would be "Elephants swimming in champagne", "Corporations